 How to Grow and Care

 For pot culture in summer, during the vegetative period, it must be regularly watered, but allowing the soil to completely dry up before watering again (but do not overwater).
 In winter, it's to be kept dry.
 Preferable not to water on overcast days, humid days or cold winter days.
 Xerosicyos adapts to most soil types, but not too heavy in texture; good drainage is desirable.
-If grown in a pot as an indoor plant use a succulent plants soil.
+If grown in a pot as an indoor plant use soil for succulent plants.
 Low food needs.
 They should be fertilized only once during the active growing period… – See more at: How to Grow and Care for Xerosicyos

 Native to southwestern Madagascar.